canjs/canjs/route/route.md

 Use <code>can.route(url, defaults)</code> to create a
 route.
 A route is a mapping from a url to an object (that is the can.route's state).
+In order to map to a specific properties in the url, prepend a colon to the name of the property like:

+    can.route( "!#content/:type" )

 If no routes are added, or no route is matched, can.route's data is updated with the [can.deparam deparamed]